Giskard-AI/giskard/docs/open_source/testset_generation/index.md

 loaded_testset = QATestset.load("my_testset.jsonl")
 ```

-The test set will be an instance of {ref}`giskard.rag.QATestset`.
+The test set will be an instance of {class}`~giskard.rag.QATestset`.
 You can save it and load it later with `QATestset.load("path/to/testset.jsonl")`.

 You can also convert it to a pandas DataFrame with `testset.to_pandas()`: